zjschulz/yardsale/README.md

 Open the folder created by the above line.

 Redirect to the ./yardsale/yardsale-backend path in the terminal.
-Run "bundle install"
+Run "bundle install" and "rails db:migrate"

 ## Usage